 New!
-We have just added a low testosterone quiz.
+We have just added an erectile dysfunction quiz.
 Click here and take it now!

 Did you know that a man’s testosterone level peaks at about age 25 and begins a long steady decline until death?
 By the age of 55, a full 30 percent of men have testosterone levels that are considered inadequate.
 By 70, this percentage climbs to nearly 50%.

 And testosterone isn’t alone in this slow downward decline of hormones.
 Growth hormone, thyroid hormone, cortisol and other hormones all slowly decline as we age.
 Balanced replacement of these and other hormones can lead to increased vigor, decreased fatigue, and increased mental acuity.

 Some of the conditions that are affected by hormone loss are listed below.